How to Succeed When Working From Home: 10 Easy Important Tips

 Comfort in your office space is critical to success working from home.
 I prefer a chair with an adjustable height.

 All in all, it takes discipline to succeed at working from home.
-It is so easy to become distracted, lose track of time and before you know it, you have lost a day of work.
+It is so easy to become distracted with other tasks, lose track of time and before you know it, you have lost a day of work.
 If you pay attention to a few ground rules from the outset, you can eliminate frustration, wasted down time and, when working from home, success can be yours.

 Help me determine why people are working from home by answering this question.
 Do you currently work from home?